 ‡Includes atopic keratoconjunctivitis, conjunctivitis, conjunctivitis allergic, conjunctivitis bacterial, and conjunctivitis viral.

-AD, atopic dermatitis; AE, adverse events; MedDRA, Medical Dictionary for Regulatory Activities; MedDRA PT, MedDRA Preferred Term; Q2W, once every two weeks; Q4W, once every four weeks; SAE, serious adverse events; TCS, topical corticosteroids; TEAE, treatment-emergent adverse events.
+AD, atopic dermatitis; MedDRA, Medical Dictionary for Regulatory Activities; MedDRA HLT, MedDRA high-level term; MedDRA PT, MedDRA Preferred Term; OLE, open-label extension; Q2W, once every two weeks; Q4W, once every four weeks; SOC, MedDRA system organ class; TCS, topical corticosteroids; TEAE, treatment-emergent adverse events.